PLANNING FOR YOUR OVERLAND TRIP

 - Countries you will visit and if Visa’s are required (cost of visas are quite high for some nationalities.)

 - Shipping Cost.
-Many people travel for 6 Months, London to Cape Town and then ship back, same for South America or London to Australia.
+As discussed above.
+But for those doing short term overlanding IE 6 Months, London to Cape Town and then ship back, same for South America or London to Australia. your daily cost will be higher

 - All Risk or Third Party insurance.
 Purchase insurance at each border or buy insurance in Europe, or for parts of Africa, or South America?